-Malaria remains the fourth leading cause of mortality and the fourth most frequent reason for health facility visits in Madagascar.
-The entire population is at risk for the disease; however, risk is heterogeneous across the country.
+Malaria is the fourth leading cause of death and the fourth most frequent reason for health facility visits in Madagascar [NMCP 2019].
+Malaria is primarily transmitted between December and April in Madagascar, and the entire population is at risk.

 The age group most affected by malaria is children aged 6–13 years, representing 33.85 percent of cases.
 Children under 14 years of age accounted for more than 65 percent of malaria cases in 2019.